Monthly newsletter: Read the latest issue

 See five-year campus master plan

 Faculty members actively engage in research, often publishing their work in peer-reviewed journals, as well as presenting at regional, national and international scientific conferences and meetings.

 The Department of Anatomy facilitates a student’s exploration of the morphological diversity of the human body throughout development, life, disease and death.

 The Division of Basic Medical Sciences contributes to the success of the University through teaching, scholarly accomplishment and service.

-The KCUMB Biochemistry Department is committed to fulfilling the University’s mission by working to achieve excellence in research and teaching.
+The KCU Biochemistry Department is committed to fulfilling the University’s mission by working to achieve excellence in research and teaching.

-The KCUMB Department of Bioethics faculty are highly qualified and experienced researchers and accessible to students.
+The KCU Department of Bioethics faculty are highly qualified and experienced researchers and accessible to students.